abdisamadjoe/AWS-Certified-Solutions-Architect-Associate/README.md

 S3 ACLs have been traditionally used to allow other AWS accounts to upload objects to a bucket.

 > **Note:** Access Control Lists (ACLs) are a **legacy feature** of S3.
 There are much more robust and recommended ways to provide cross-account access via **Bucket Policies** and **Access Points**.

+Amazon S3 - Bocket Policies

+S3 Bucket Policy is a resource-based policy to grant an s3 bucket and bucket objects to other Principles eg. AWS Accounts, Users, AWS services

+S3 Bucket Policies vs IAM Policies

+S3 Bucket policies have overlapping functionality as an IAM policy that grant access to S3.
+S3 Bucket Policies provide convenience over IAM policies granting S3 access.

+S3 Bucket Policy

+Provides access to a specific bucket and its objects

+You can specific multiple principal to grant access

+Bucket Policies can be 20 KB in size

+Block Public Access is turned on by default and will DENY all anonymous access even if the bucket policy grant its unless the feature is turned off.

+IAM Policy

+Provides access to many AWS services
+Can provide permissions for multiple buckets in one policy

+The principal by default is the entity the IAM policy is attached to

+IAM policy sizes are limited based on the principal:
+.
+Users 2 KB
+.
+Groups 5 KB
+.
+Roles 10 KB

+Amazon S3 - Access Grants

+Amazon S3 Access Grants lets you map identities in a directory service (IAM Identify center, Active Directory, Okta) to access datasets in s3.

+IAM Access Analyzer for S3

+Access Analyzer for S3 will alert you when your S3 buckets are exposed to the Internet or other AWS Accounts.

+In order to use Access Analyzer for S3 you need to first create an analyzer in IAM Access Analyzer at the account level.